Menu

 I would not sign this agreement if I thought it prevented me from continuing my efforts to have a satisfactory service for my business.
 It is a clear understanding that nothing in this agreement prevents me from continuing to seek a satisfactory telephone service.”

-A more precise chronology of events surrounding the Fast Track Settlement Proposal v Fast Track Arbitration Procedure, as well as who drafted the original FTAP, can be obtained by clicking on Evidence - C A V Part 1, 2 and 3 - Chapter 3 - Fast Track Settlement Proposal.
+A more precise chronology of events surrounding the Fast Track Settlement Proposal v Fast Track Arbitration Procedure and who drafted the original FTAP can be obtained by clicking on Evidence - C A V Part 1, 2 and 3 - Chapter 3 - Fast Track Settlement Proposal.

 Part Two